gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/43.png)

-## 2. Bind third-party authentication in Gizwits cloud
+## 2. Use third-party authentication in Gizwits cloud

-### 2.1 Apply for D3 Engine
+### 2.1 Request to use D3 Engine

 For this step, refer to section 2.1 of Quick integration with Jiguang push notification.

-### 2.2 Bind Baidu push notification in Gizwits cloud
+### 2.2 Use Baidu push notification in Gizwits IoT Cloud

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/44.png)

-Type the App Key and Master Secret you applied to Baidu as the following figure and select the certificate type.
+Type the API Key and Secret Key you obtained from Baidu as the following figure and select the certificate type.

 Note: When selecting "Development" for the certificate type, only in the development environment your App is able to receive notifications.